Adonis-Tibebe/CustomerExperienceAnalytics/notebooks/README.md

 ---

+### `Insight and Reccomendataion.ipynb`
+Presents a comprehensive analysis of user reviews for Dashen Bank, Commercial Bank of Ethiopia (CBE), and Bank of Abyssinia (BOA), synthesizing both sentiment and thematic findings to deliver actionable business insights and recommendations.

+- **Sentiment Analysis**:
+  - Dashen Bank leads with the highest average sentiment score and consistent user satisfaction, reflecting strong emotional resonance and trust.
+  - CBE follows with generally positive feedback but greater variability, indicating some friction points.
+  - BOA has the lowest sentiment scores and a predominance of negative reviews, highlighting significant user dissatisfaction.

+- **Theme Analysis**:
+  - Dashen is praised for seamless transactions and reliability, with minor issues around OTP and loading.
+  - BOA faces criticism for app crashes, usability, and trust, with nostalgia for previous versions.
+  - CBE is commended for ease of use and international access, but users request more features and better update transparency.

+- **Recommendations**:
+  - Dashen Bank: Leverage its “Super App” reputation with UX showcases and new features; address OTP/login issues; expand financial tools.
+  - BOA: Prioritize app stability and performance improvements; reintroduce the app with clear communication about updates; enhance onboarding and feedback mechanisms.
+  - CBE: Improve update delivery and transparency; address security and customization requests, especially for international users.

+- **Visual Insights**: Includes visualizations of sentiment trends, rating distributions, keyword clouds, theme frequencies, and the relationship between sentiment and ratings, providing a holistic view of user experience and perception.

+This notebook delivers a conclusive synthesis of the analytical pipeline, translating data-driven findings into practical recommendations for product and business strategy.

+---

-Additional notebooks may be added to this directory as the project progresses, each expanding upon earlier stages and contributing to the full analytical pipeline.
+Additional notebooks may be added to this directory as the project evolves, each expanding upon earlier stages and contributing to the full analytical pipeline.